Anker Astro 5600 Review

-When the Go Pro HD Hero 3 Black Edition was released, it was somewhat of a revelation but the one thing holding it back, for me anyway, was the battery power and longevity.
+When the Go Pro HD Hero 3 Black Edition was released, it was somewhat of a revelation.
+However, the one thing holding it back was the battery power and longevity.

 There is a battery pack available from Go Pro for £50 or an alternative, cheaper model at Amazon, but still, it wouldn't give me the long running times I needed.

-After a bit of research, I found the portable battery packs from Anker that come in various sizes and power storage that looked pretty good on paper anyway.
+After a bit of research, I found the portable battery packs from Anker.
+These come in various sizes and power storage that looked pretty good on paper anyway.
 I needed something small enough to be inconspicuous and easy to handle yet big enough to give long lasting power.

 Now, bear in mind that the Go Pro battery is around 1000mAh, I assumed that this would last at least 5 times as long giving me the power I needed so I ordered one from Amazon.